simont77/homebridge-weather-station-eve/README.md

 # homebridge-weather-station-extended

-This is a weather station plugin for [homebridge](https://github.com/nfarina/homebridge).
-You can download it via [npm](https://www.npmjs.com/package/homebridge-weather-station-extended).
+This is a weather station plugin for [homebridge](https://github.com/nfarina/homebridge) using Weather Underground service.

-Feel free to leave any feedback [here](https://github.com/naofireblade/homebridge-weather-station-extended/issues).

-This plugin is a fork of [homebridge-weather-station](https://github.com/kcharwood/homebridge-weather-station) that doesn't get code updates anymore which is a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).
+This plugin is a fork of [homebridge-weather-station-extended](https://github.com/naofireblade/homebridge-weather-station-extended).
+However this plugin tries to emulate at best the Elgato Eve Weather accessory, including historical data for temperature, pressure and humidity.
+As a result, history and extra characteristics will show only in Eve.app, and the accessory will show as Unsupported in Home.app.
+If you want and accessory that is, at least partially, supported by Home.app use [homebridge-weather-station-extended](https://github.com/naofireblade/homebridge-weather-station-extended)

 # Measured Values

-The following values can be displayed and used in HomeKit rules.
+The following values can be displayed and used in HomeKit rules:

-- Temperature
+- Temperature (with history)
-- Air pressure
+- Air pressure (with history)
-- Relative humidity
+- Relative humidity (with history)
 - Rain last hour (precip)
 - Rain today (precip)
 - UV-Index